-The Company operates a share option scheme for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the Group's operations.
-Employees (including directors) of the Group receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments ("equity-settled transactions").
+The Company operates share option schemes for the purpose of providing incentives and rewards to eligible participants who contribute to the success of the Group's operations.
+Employees (including directors) of the Group receive remuneration in the form of share-based payments, whereby employees render services in exchange for equity instruments ("equity-settled transactions").

 The cost of equity-settled transactions with employees for grants is measured by reference to the fair value at the date at which they are granted.
-The fair value is determined by an external valuer using a binomial model, further details of which are given in note 31 to the financial statements.
+The fair value is determined by an external valuer using a binomial model.